GabrielSouzaCosta/GabrielSouzaCosta/README.md

-# Hi! :handshake: My name is Gabriel Souza Costa 🙃
+# Hi! :handshake: My name is Gabriel 🙃

 I'm a <strong>Front-end developer</strong>, I love creating interfaces that are both functional and good-looking.
 I have solid knowledge of frontend development base, I'm studying modern technologies like <strong>React and Next JS</strong>.